dalbay/Node.js-Tutorials/README.md

 ### HTML Templating: Filling the Templates

--	To replace the placeholders with the content, first save the templateOverview.html (product page) in a variable.
+-	To replace the placeholders with the content, first save the templateOverview.html in a variable.
     - Each time there is a new request for the root (/) or (/overview) route, the templateOverview.html will be read.
 	  This action can be done outside of the callback function (Just like reading the data); because the templates will always be the same.
 We can read them into memory at the start of the application; and modify the content later on when necessary.
-      So read the html templates synchronosly into a variable in top-level.
+      So place the read functionality synchronosly to the top-level and save it as a const variable.
 	  When sending back the template don’t forget to declare the Content-type as html.
 ```javascript
 	const fs = require('fs');